 - Lockdown by Line Enable Register.
-See Table 3-18 on page 3-35. - Unlock All Lines Register.
-See Table 3-19 on page 3-35.
+See Table 3-18. - Unlock All Lines Register.
+See Table 3-19.

 If you try to launch a background cache maintenance operation when the cache controller is performing an unlock all lines operation the controller returns SLVERR.